Three original Rife Machines have been found. Find out how they really worked by reading:

 Click here to read "The Rife Machine Report"

 This M.O.P.A design used in the Rife Ray #5 or Beam Ray Clinical audio frequency instrument was built in 1936 for the Beam Ray Corporation.
 The important thing to remember is the audio frequencies used in the instrument were not used for the treatment of disease.
 This is where the big mistake has been made for the last 60 years.
-The audio frequencies were used to create sideband frequencies and it was one of these sideband frequencies that would hit the high RF frequency that would treat the disease.
+The audio frequencies were used to create harmonic high frequency sideband frequencies.
+It was one of these harmonic sideband frequencies that would hit a higher harmonic of Dr. Rife's original frequency and treat the disease.
+This sounds somewhat complex and this is why Philip Hoyland was able to hide the method he used in the Rife Ray #5 instrument.

-By the late 1950's Dr. Rife’s business partners, John Crane and John Marsh decided to take an off-the-shelf frequency generator and try using in it with the same low audio frequencies used by the 1953 AZ-58 Beam Rays Clinical ray tube instrument.
-Instead of using a ray tube they plugged in some metal disks with handles and used them to make contact with the body.
+By the late 1950's Dr. Rife’s business partners, John Crane and John Marsh, decided to take an off-the-shelf frequency generator and try using in it with the same low audio frequencies used by the 1953 AZ-58 Beam Ray replica ray tube instrument.
+Instead of using the ray tube instrument they plugged some metal disks with handles into the off-the-shelf frequency generator and used them to make contact with the body.
 Today people use metal hand cylinders and foot plates.
-Some companies put down the method of using metal hand cylinders and claim that only a ray tube will work due to their incorrect understanding of the "Skin Effect."
-The first link below will take you to a page on this site that that will show that metal hand cylinders work better than ray tubes within certain power ranges.
-The second link gives the complete scientific report which proves that frequencies will enter the body using hand cylinders.
+Some companies put down this method of using metal hand cylinders and claim that only a ray tube will work due to their incorrect understanding of the "Skin Effect."
+The first link below will take you to a page on this site that will show that metal hand cylinders work better than ray tubes within certain power ranges.
+The second link gives the complete scientific report which proves that frequencies will enter the body using metal hand cylinders.
 This inforation is well worth reading.

 Memory is a very important feature that almost everyone wants to have in a frequency generator.
 This allows for the storing of many frequency sets that you may want to use over and over again.
 Many of the frequency lists on the internet have several hundred different frequency sets for various problems.
 Having adequate memory is a must when using these lists.
 There are only a few off-the-shelf frequency generators that have adequate memory for storing frequencies that you may want to use over and over again.
 When you have memory in an instrument you do not have to turn the dial to every frequency you want to use over and over again.
 Once the instrument is programmed with the frequencies it will automatically change from one frequency to another.
 If you would rather have an instrument that has the ability to store frequency sets that you want to use over and over again make sure the instrument has sufficient memory and the ability to program frequency sets into it.